Fabriciu/klingonian-name-project/README.md

 1. Star Trek characters species
 2. Star Trek characters names in hexadecimal

-It's built in node, which runs Javascript, which runs in browsers, which are everywhere.
+It's built on node, which runs Javascript, which runs in browsers, which are everywhere.

 Have fun!